radicaladi/calculator-app/README.md

 # Calculator App

-This is a simple calculator built using javascript and basic css.
+A simplistic calculator application resembling a mobile phone calculator.
+Built using vanilla javascript and css.

 ## Table of contents